-If you are a student with a disability who will require an accommodation(s) to participate in this course, please contact the Student Counseling and Advising Service Disability Support Services office to discuss your specific accommodation needs confidentially.
-A Faculty Notification letter will be emailed to me specifying your approved accommodations.
-If you are not registered, you should do so immediately at the Student Center, Rotunda office #5, sssablan@triton.uog.edu or ph/TTY: 735-2460, to coordinate your accommodation request.
+If you are a student with a disability who will require an accommodation(s) to participate in this course, please contact the Disability Support Services office to discuss your specific accommodation needs confidentially.
+You will need to provide me with a Faculty Notification letter from the DSS counselor.
+If you are not registered, you should do so immediately at the Student Center, Rotunda office #6, ph/TTY: 671-735-2460, or uogdss@triton.uog.edu to coordinate your accommodation request.